HolAnia/fun-with-drinks-2/README.md

 # fun-with-drinks-2
 ## General info:
-Fun with Drinks 2 is second version of aplication Fun with drinks.
-It is a party aplication, You can use it with friends during home party.
-First of all it is a search of drinks (by name or by ingredients).
-Second opiton is barman and coneser game.
+Fun with Drinks it is a party application, You can use it with friends during home party.
+Bassically it is a search of drinks (by name or by ingredients).
+Additional opitons are barman and connaisseur games.
 You can see aplication [here](https://holania.github.io/fun-with-drinks-2/).

 ## Techologies used: